Profiles

 Maurice Berger

-Jewish cultural historian and curator; author of White Lies: Race and the Myths of Whiteness (1999), a memoir-theory blend that exposes Whiteness as a web of myths and complicity.
+Jewish cultural historian and curator; author of White Lies: Race and the Myths of Whiteness (1999), a memoir-theory blend that purports to expose Whiteness as a web of myths and complicity.

 Open profile →